AuraTekAI/contxt/README.md

 - To run the different modules individually, these commands should be run:
     - `docker exec -it web python src/manage.py pull_emails`
     - `docker exec -it web python src/manage.py push_emails`
+    - `docker exec -it web python src/manage.py accept_invites`

+#### For Testing Only
+- Run the below command to add some initial data to the database for testing.
+    - `docker exec -it web python src/manage.py seed_db_for_testing`